 - Kosher salt and freshly ground black pepper, to taste

 - 5 cloves garlic, roughly chopped

 - 4 sprigs thyme

 - 1 large habanero chile, stemmed, seeded, and thinly sliced

 - 1⁄4 cup olive oil

 - 1 wedge of fresh pineapple (optional)

 Season the cavity of the fish with salt and pepper.
 Stuff with garlic, thyme, and 1/4 of the chile.
 Rub outside of fish with oil, lime juice, salt, and pepper; refrigerate 20 minutes.

 Heat a charcoal grill or set a gas grill to high; bank coals or turn off burner on one side (see "Grilling 101").
 Heat a plancha or flat cast-iron griddle over coals until very hot.
 Grill fish on plancha, flipping once, until charred in spots and cooked through, 12-15 minutes.
 If you like, squeeze fresh pineapple juice over fish; transfer to a serving platter.
-If outside starts to burn before fish is fully cooked, move plancha to cooler section of grill until done.
+If outside starts to burn before fish is fully cooked, move plancha to a cooler section of the grill until done.
 Clean pan and grill remaining chile with scallions and onions until slightly charred and wilted, 5-7 minutes; serve over fish.